Buying a House

 What can I afford?

 Turning the dream of home ownership into a reality requires preparation.
 Part of that preparation is finding out how much house you can afford to buy.
 The Affordability Calculator helps you determine just that.
 By analyzing your income, monthly debt, and the terms of your mortgage, it helps you identify the amount you can afford to invest into a new home.
-Determining what you can afford and getting preapproved are important first steps in beginning your housing search.
+Determining what you can afford and getting pre-approved are important first steps in beginning your housing search.

 How much should I expect to pay monthly?

 With our easy Mortgage Payment Calculator you can also estimate your monthly mortgage payment beforehand.
 A standard rule is that your monthly mortgage payment, which includes principal, interest, taxes, and insurance, should not take up more than 28% of your income before taxes.
 This debt-to-income ratio is known as the “housing ratio.”

 Our Loan Officers are licensed and ready to help you find the right home loan that fits your situation.
 We are authorized to offer a wide selection of purchase loans that you may not find elsewhere, contact us today for a no-cost consultation.
 Whether you need help with real estate investing or loans for first time home buyers, we'll get to know your personal situation to help you meet your goals.